Bowman Field: Names

 The stadium was known as Memorial Field from 1926 until 1929.
 It was renamed Bowman Field on June 26, 1929, to honor J. Walton Bowman, the president of the Grays at the time.
 Bowman had a large role in the effort to fund and construct the stadium.
 He was also honored by the players of the team with a Swiss watch, and his granddaughter was given the honor of hoisting a pennant in center field bearing the name "Bowman Field".
 In 2000, the name was changed to Historic Bowman Field.

 In 2014, Susquehanna Bank entered into a naming rights agreement with the city, which then added the bank's name to the stadium's name.
 In 2016, that sponsor was purchased by a larger bank, BB&T, and the stadium updated its name accordingly.
 When that deal expired in 2020, the city looked for a new sponsor, but there was only one offer, from Muncy Bank and Trust.
 The six-year contract paid the city nothing for the first year and $32,500 annually for the next five years.
 Muncy Bank and Trust merged with another bank in 2023 to form Journey Bank, and the name of the sponsor for Bowman Field changed again to reflect that.

 Championship teams

-Bowman Field has been the home to four championship teams.
+Bowman Field has been the home to four championship teams and one co-champion.